Skip to content

 Tax wrappers shape the path

-Your FI asset mix across tax-advantaged savings account, tax-advantaged pension account, and General Investment Account matters more than many people realise.
-The tax-advantaged pension account gives pension tax relief on contributions (25 per cent uplift at standard rate, more for upper rate) but is locked until age 57 (55 now, rising).
-The tax-advantaged savings account gives tax-free growth and withdrawals at any age but no tax relief on contributions.
+Your FI asset mix across tax-advantaged accounts, and General Investment Account matters more than many people realise.
+The pension gives pension tax relief on contributions (25 per cent uplift at standard rate, more for upper rate) but is locked until age 57 (55 now, rising).
+The tax-advantaged account gives tax-free growth and withdrawals at any age but no tax relief on contributions.
 General investments are taxable but unrestricted.

 The withdrawal rate assumption — do not underestimate it